Makeup Photography Tips and Inspiration

 The makeup artist may not be your makeup photography client, but you should still treat them with the utmost respect.
 The last thing you want to do is walk in and start moving the client or makeup artist’s products around without first consulting with the makeup artist.
 For example, you might notice a spot with perfect natural light for capturing makeup photos, but don’t assume the makeup artist is okay with the move.
 Chances are, he or she will gladly accommodate your request, but there might also be a reason the makeup artist chose to place the subject where you found them.

 The same holds true if the makeup artist’s station is messy.
-Ask if they’re okay with moving some of their kit out of frame before jumping in and doing it yourself.
-Again, they want the makeup photography shots to look great as well, so they’ll most likely work with you to make that happen.
+Ask if they are okay with moving some of their kit out of frame before jumping in and doing it yourself.
+Again, they want the makeup photography shots to look great as well, so they will most likely work with you to make that happen.
+Building rapport with MUAs and hair stylists also benefits your business in the long run.
+These professionals work with clients regularly and can become a reliable source of referrals if you treat them well and share the final images with them afterward.

 3. Place Subject in Good Light (If Possible)